 The app will be available to play across Walmart’s 3,500 store outlets and will tie in with 20,000 movie screens showing the flick, beginning May 4.

-The concept is this: Apps/video game developer Boost-AR was commissioned by AD Dispatch to develop a gaming app that encourages Walmart shoppers to walk the floors of the store and use their handheld devices’ built-in cameras to play a game by collecting various “components” at each merchandising display and/or view the hidden virtual 3D graphic images through their devices’ display screens.
+The concept is this: Apps/video game developer Boost-AR was commissioned by AD Dispatch to develop a gaming app that encourages Walmart shoppers to walk the floors of the store and use their handheld devices’ built-in cameras to play the game by collecting various “components of the game at each display” or view the hidden virtual 3D graphic images.

 Using the photo capture mode, participants travel throughout the store’s departments searching for each of the interactive displays, giving Walmart an opportunity to also introduce shoppers to a slew of Avengers-licensed merchandise, pertaining to each department’s product categories.